AnaWaldila/dynablast/README.md

  <b>Figure 9:</b> Dynablast - Advanced Analysis.
 Case 6: t<sub>d</sub> / T<sub>NL</sub> x DAF
 </p>

+All this examples was considered the membrane's boundary condition immovable.
+The user can be generate their own analysis with another type of boundary condition.
+It is important to explanate that graphics in "Advanced Analysis" can also be exported to Excel, i.e., all data that generated all grafics.

 ## Informations About the Software
 Rio de Janeiro State University